- Sanders Mittens

 The great thing about modern technology is that you can always access temperatures online.
 This is helpful for working on your blanket once a week or once a month, instead of trying to keep up daily if you’re like me and can’t commit to a daily year-long project.
 It also makes it easier to catch up should you fall behind, since you can always look up and record your temperatures for past dates.
 It also means you don’t necessarily have to do a temperature blanket for your current year!
 Pick a special year (like the year you were born or your child was born or you got married, etc) to help commemorate a milestone year you want to remember.
 I did go ahead and write down the daily temps in my notebook (or you can use a knitting project notebook like this) so I could cross them off as I worked that row and keep track of where I was for when I inevitably abandoned the project and came back to it.

 You’ve got your yarn, you’ve got your temp range, now it’s time to get started!
 I chose the crochet moss stitch for my blanket, and that will be the pattern I share below.
 I highly recommend making a gauge swatch with all of your colors in order, so you can see how they will work together, as well as to measure your gauge.
 Gauge is not essential for this project, but it’s helpful to know you won’t get a blanket that’s too big or too small.
-Use the instructions below to start your blanket!
+Get the full pattern including Temperature Tracking Chart on Ravelry here and on Etsy here.

 - Gauge: 16 sc and 16 rows = 4”/10 cm.
 Use a gauge tool like this to check your gauge swatch.